 Well yes, I love to drive and I love to explore new places.
 Even when I travel abroad I always look for the longest route possible so that I will be able to explore new places and meet a lot of new people.
 I have already covered South India in my car, now I am planning to cover the Golden Quadrilateral, which I will do as soon as I have some time off from my swimming training.
 I am also hunting for a team, which can help me achieve this expedition.

 Apart from sports, what else does Niranjan the individual like to do?
 What are your hobbies and passions?

 I love to spend time with my family that is my parents, my sister, and my granny.
 Apart from that, I love to hang out with my friends, go on a long drive with friends, and maybe watch a good movie.

-I am planning to swim till 2020 Tokyo Olympics and maybe after that I would like to become an IAS Officer.
+I am planning to swim till the 2020 Tokyo Olympics and maybe after that I would like to become an IAS officer.